 Revision "EEE" - Continued Temporary Operation of the Driving Range

-Click here to view Resolution No. 2016-38, approving revisions to Grading Permit No. 1541 for Revision "EEE"
+View Resolution Number 2016-38, approving revisions to Grading Permit Number 1541 for Revision "EEE."

-Click here to view Ordinance No. 519U, approving Amendment No. 11 to the Development Agreement
+View Ordinance Number 519U, approving Amendment No. 11 to the Development Agreement.

-Bridge and Portions of Catalina Trail Re-Opened to the Public
+Bridge & Portions of Catalina Trail Re-Opened to the Public

 The City Geologist has observed cracks on the seaward side of the pedestrian bridge at the end of La Rotonda Canyon along the Catalina Trail.
 In response, the bridge and portions of the Catalina Trail were temporarily closed as a precautionary measure while the bridge was being evaluated by the Trump organization.
 Geotechnical and structural evaluations were completed with conclusions that while further erosion has occurred, the condition of the bridge has not changed since the last inspection in November 2015.
 As a result, the bridge and portions of the Catalina trail will be re-opened to the public.
 Additionally, as recommended by the geotechnical and structural consultants, the City will require periodic reexamination of the canyon and the bridge following earthquakes, floods, and landslides.

-Click here to view the structural evaluation report prepared on June 14, 2016
+View the structural evaluation report prepared on June 14, 2016 (PDF).

 Coastal Permit - Flag Pole

-On February 16, 2016, the City Council adopted Resolution No. 2016-08, thereby approving the existing 70' tall flag pole on the property.
+On February 16, 2016, the City Council adopted Resolution Number 2016-08, thereby approving the existing 70-foot tall flag pole on the property.
 No appeals were filed to the Coastal Commission.
 On May 11, 2016, a building permit was finaled for the flag pole.

-- City Council Resolution No. 2016-08, approving Amendment No. 2 to Revision "BB" (Conditional Use Permit No. 163 and Variance) and Coastal Development Permit for an existing 70' tall flag pole.
+- City Council Resolution Number 2016-08, approving Amendment Number 2 to Revision "BB" (Conditional Use Permit Number 163 and Variance) and Coastal Development Permit for an existing 70-foot tall flag pole.

-- February 16, 2016 Staff Report and attachments (scroll down to Public Hearing Item No. 3)
+- February 16, 2016 Staff Report and attachments (scroll down to Public Hearing Item Number 3)

-- California Coastal Commission Staff Report, approving an amendment to the City's LCP, allowing flag poles exceeding 16' in height up to 70' under specific parameters.
+- California Coastal Commission Staff Report, approving an amendment to the City's LCP, allowing flag poles exceeding 16-foot in height up to 70-foot under specific parameters.

-- City Council Resolution No. 2014-73 (PDF), adopting a Negative Declaration, making certain environmental findings related to adopting a text amendment to the end of the current Visual Corridor Section (Page C-12 of LCP) of the Corridor's Element in the Local Coastal Specific Plan (LCP), to allow flag poles up to 70' in height that meets specific parameters in the City's Coastal Zone.
+- City Council Resolution Number 2014-73 (PDF), adopting a Negative Declaration, making certain environmental findings related to adopting a text amendment to the end of the current Visual Corridor Section (Page C-12 of LCP) of the Corridor's Element in the Local Coastal Specific Plan (LCP), to allow flag poles up to 70-foot in height that meets specific parameters in the City's Coastal Zone.

 Waterfall Removal Project